day8/re-frame/docs/EPs/0002-ReframeInstances.md

 ### Views

-Consider an HTML page containing multiple `devcard` instances.
+In an HTML page, containing multiple `devcard` instances, all for exactly the same app, there will be one `Frame`
-There will be one `Frame` for each `devcard`, with each `Frame` for the same app.
+for each `devcard`.

-Now to the design puzzle: how can a given view know to which `Frame` it should `subscribe`?
+In this scenario, how can a view know to which
+`Frame` it should `subscribe`?
 And to which `Frame` it should `dispatch`?

-**Solution sketch #1**: the `frame` is passed as an arguement to each view function.
-And then down into child view functions.
+The answer which requires the least design is to say that `Frames` are passed as an arguement into each view function, and then further passed down into child views, and so on, and so on.
+Then the view will `(dispatch frame [:event-id arg])`.
-Certainly very functional.
-But laborious.
+WHich is certainly all very very functional, but so tedious!
 Every single time.
 Every single view.
-And not at all what is done now, so disruptive.
-A lot of work, for the few times needed.
+(And not at all what is done now, so disruptive.)

-**Solution sketch #2**: Hack Reagent so that any given view can "reach up" through parent hierarchy of views looking for a `frame` to which it can subscribe and dispatch.
-This avoids the horror of having to pass frames everywhere.
+**Solution sketch #2**: Hack Reagent so that a given node in the hierarchy can "register" a Frame, and then provide a way so that any given view can "query upwards" through its the parent/owner hierarchy of views looking for the `frame` to which it should subscribe and dispatch.

-**Solution sketch #3**: Similar to #2, except piggyback on React's `context` facility. `context` only works for simple values, so this path would passing down the `id` of the frame, and then looking it up.
+**Solution sketch #3**: The Algebric Effects approach is to piggyback on React's `context` facility. `context` only works for simple values, so this path would passing down the `id` of the frame, and then looking it up.